AmbiML/sparrow-cantrip-full/docs/GettingStarted.md

    script or export `CANTRIP_RUST_VERSION` in each shell where you work.
    Beware that we use various nightly-only features that are not supported by stable versions of Rust (e.g. to override the default TLS model).
-3. The python tempita module.
-4. Whichever simulator seL4 expects for your target architecture; e.g. for aarch64 this
+3. Whichever simulator seL4 expects for your target architecture; e.g. for aarch64 this
    is qemu-system-aarch64.

-The `m prereqs` step installs required python packages (but not tempita, go figure) using the `pip` tool.
+The `m prereqs` step installs required python packages using the `pip` tool.
 At the moment this mostly sets up a virtual environment for the project.

 Because Sparrow is a CAmkES project you also need [CAmkES dependencies](https://docs.sel4.systems/projects/buildsystem/host-dependencies.html#camkes-build-dependencies).